 The pressure pump is a twin spur gear design, 8 tooth, 7 D.P. incorporating an inbuilt pressure relief valve which opens to allow recirculation between 45 and 50 lbs/sq.in.
 The dual scavenge oil pump is a triple spur gear design, scavenging oil from the front and rear of the cast sump catch pan.
 Both pumps are driven by a cross shaft gear assembly driven via the same skew gear which drives the distributor shaft spur gear, though, importantly, Jaguar specified a differing and rather critical backlash tolerance between this and the cross shaft spur gear.

-Our engines have the correct Jaguar Dry Sump lubrication system, having developed our own tooling, reverse engineered from original components and drawings made available to us.
+Our engines have the correct period Dry Sump lubrication system, having developed our own tooling, reverse engineered from original components and drawings made available to us.
 We firmly believe that our castings are the most correct and visually authentic examples in the world.
-As with all of our engine components, our dry sump assembles are machined and carefully assembled in house, along with the related oil pumps which offer the same high standard of build and finish, incorporating an improved gear design enabling an increased volume margin and constant lobe thrust lubrication.
+As with all of our engine components, our dry sump assembles are machined and carefully assembled in house, along with the related oil pumps which offer the same high standard of build and finish, incorporating an improved gear design enabling an increased volume margin and continuous lobe thrust retention lubrication.

 Our engines are supplied with or without the fuel system.
 We offer our own ‘in-house’ manufactured DCO3 carburettors with the correct inlet manifold for either wide angle or production cylinder heads.
 Both the Jaguar C9284 production inlet manifold and the XK1834 wide angle inlet manifold are produced by us to exacting standards and can be adapted to suit Weber DCOE carburation if preferred.